Is My Baby Going Through the Period of PURPLE® Crying?

-April is Child Abuse Prevention Month.
-Buena Vista Regional Medical Center participates in the Period of PURPLE Crying® program.
+Buena Vista Regional Medical Center participates in the Period of PURPLE Crying® program and provides new parents with evidence-based education and resources to prevent Shaken Baby Syndrome.

-BVRMC has been sharing information regarding Period of PURPLE Crying® with parents since May of 2010.
-It helps parents, grandparents and caregivers to understand that all babies cry, just some do way more than others, but it is still normal.
+The program helps parents, grandparents and caregivers understand that all babies cry, just some do way more than others, but it is still normal.
 It offers hope as the Period of PURPLE Crying® is usually over by 5 months of age and there is information on ways to cope with the crying.

 Shaken Baby Syndrome (SBS) is a term used to describe a collection of signs and symptoms resulting from the violent shaking or slamming of an infant or young child.
 SBS is by far the leading cause of young child homicides.
 Long crying episodes are cited as the number one trigger in cases of SBS.
-The acronym PURPLE is used to describe specific characteristics of an infant’s crying and to let parents and caregivers know that what they are experiencing is simply a phase in their child’s development that will pass.
+The acronym PURPLE describes specific characteristics of an infant’s crying and lets parents and caregivers know that what they are experiencing is simply a phase in their child’s development that will pass.

 P – Peak of crying: Your baby may cry more each week; the most at 2 months, then less at 4 to 5 months.